gapstapper/ai-news-demo/README.md

 ### AI News Hub — Overview
-A WordPress demo that combines a REST‑enabled “Articles” CPT, a Vite‑built React Headlines widget, and an admin “AI Research” workflow that drafts Articles via an OpenAI‑compatible API; it includes GitHub Actions to build, test in Docker, and optionally deploy via SFTP.
+A WordPress demo that combines a REST‑enabled “Articles” Custom Post Type (CPT) a Vite‑built React Headlines widget, and an admin “AI Research” workflow that drafts Articles via an OpenAI‑compatible API; it includes GitHub Actions to build, test in Docker, and optionally deploy via SFTP.

 ### Architecture diagram
 ```